EchNet/snatch-and-grab/README.md

 There is an active indexing pipeline for each supported language.

+### Crawler

 The Crawler runs daily.
 Its role is to create an up-to-date list of all target pages (articles) on the site (wikipedia), which feeds the Indexer.

-The Indexer runs weekly.
-Its role is to create a new ElasticSearch index containing only target pages that have geographical coordinates.
-Once the new index is ready, it becomes the new current index, which powers the Query API.

-The Query API is served by a NodeJS Express server, sitting behind an nginx and a load balancer.

-There's also a Web UI.

-## Commands ##

-All commands log their output to the logs folder.

-### Crawler ###
+It creates a list of all target URIs on the site and writes it to the specified output file (default=data/crawler.out), one entry per line.

   node crawler --env=dev --out=outFileName --site=lang\_wikipedia

-Creates a list of all target URIs on the site and writes it to the specified output file (default=data/crawler.out), one entry per line.

-### Scraper ###
+### Scraper / Indexer

+The Scraper and Indexer run weekly.
+Their combined role is to create a new ElasticSearch index containing target pages that have geographical coordinates.
+The Scraper reads the list of target URIs put out by the Crawler, and puts out a file containing JSON entries, one per line, describing those pages that have geographical coordinates.
+The Indexer reads the preceding file and loads the information into ElasticSearch.

+Once a new index is ready, it may become the new current index, which powers the Query API.

   node scraper --env=dev --in=inputFile --out=outputFile --site=lang\_wikipedia

-### Indexer ###

   node indexer --env=dev --in=inputFile --site=lang\_wikipedia

+### Server

+The server serves a Web UI and the Query API.

+The server is a NodeJS Express server, sitting behind an nginx and a load balancer.

+### Logging

+All commands log their output to the logs folder.
+Logs roll over daily.

+## Development

+To run unit tests: `node_modules/mocha/bin/mocha`

+To start/stop ElasticSearch: `start_services.sh` and `stop_services.sh`

-## V1 TODO ##
+### TODO

 Operations
-- Save AMIs
+- Dockerize
 - Save HTTP access logs
 - What level of monitoring/alerting is necessary?

 Web Site
 - Choose a website hosting service
 - Register a better domain name!
-- Implement an asset deployment scheme - proxy assets from S3?
 - Deploy HTTPS

 Non-english Wikipedias